micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 5.md

-In the name of the Lord Jesus _Christ_, on the man who has committed such a deed.
+In the name of the Lord Jesus Christ, on the man who has committed such a deed.
 When you and my own spirit are met together with the power of our Lord Jesus,